flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/settings.md

 - Simbrief Username/Pilot ID
     - See [next chapter](#simbrief-integration)
-- Automatically Import SimBrief Data
-    - Imports latest SimBrief flight automatically when starting the flyPad.
 - Hoppie User ID:
     - Unique logon code that is used to identify the user for the Hoppie ACARS communication.
     - See [Create a logon code](../hoppie.md#create-a-logon-code) in our documentation for Hoppie ACARS.
-- Error Reporting
-    - Enables error reports to be sent to Sentry.io to allow the FlyByWire team to easier find and fix issues with the aircraft.

 ### SimBrief Integration